Blue Skies, Troubled Waters: An American Twin's WWII Odyssey in Minahasa, Indonesia

 About the Author

-Brian Kimmel is a second generation multiheritage Indonesian American, and third grandchild to Pacific Northwest author, Martha Walandouw Lohn.
-He co-authored Lohn's memoir, Blue Skies, Troubled Waters, and edited the first Indonesian language version.
-A poet, memoirist, lyricist, composer, musician, and scholar-practitioner, Kimmel guest lectures and recitals internationally on narrative technologies and the expressive arts.
+Brian Kimmel (pronouns: he/dia) is a second generation multi-heritage Indonesian American, and third grandchild to Pacific Northwest author, Martha Walandouw Lohn.
+He co-authored Lohn's memoir, Blue Skies, Troubled Waters: An American Twin's Odyssey in WWII Minahasa, Indonesia, and edited the first Indonesian language version.
+As a child, Kimmel's earliest memories revolved around the melodies that filled his home, handed down from generations of musicians, singers, and storytellers.
+A poet, memoirist, lyricist, composer, musician, scholar-practitioner, and Buddhist teacher ordained by Nobel Peace Prize nominee, Thích Nhất Hạnh, Kimmel guest lectures and recitals internationally.
+He incorporates into his offerings, decades of engagement with deep songs and light-hearted banter.
+He has published articles with The Lion's Roar, The Mindfulness Bell, Under 35 Project, Buddhism & Culture, and chapters in Transcending: Trans Buddhist Voices, One Buddha is Not Enough, and Dancing with The Dharma: Essays on Movement and Dance in Western Buddhism.
 He lives with his spouse in Seattle, home to the Coast Salish, and works as a mental health counselor, supervisor, and educator for the Brian Kimmel Guidance Center.
-A Buddhist teacher, in 2021, he received authority to teach by Nobel Peace Prize nominee, Zen Master Thích Nhất Hạnh.
-Kimmel enjoys hiking, traveling, and tending to his garden, Love's Garden, with family and friends.

 From the B&N Reads Blog